Khyber Pakhtunkhwa: Religion

+Note 1: Total responses during all colonial–era (1855, 1868, 1881, 1891, 1901, 1911, 1921, 1931, and 1941) census counts amalgamate all districts of North-West Frontier Province at the time, including Hazara, Mardan, Peshawar, Kohat, Bannu, and Dera Ismail Khan.
+All colonial–era census counts did not enumerate religious affiliation in the Federally Administered Tribal Areas alongside Amb, Chitral, Dir, Phulra and Swat princely states.
+Note 2: Religious affiliation was not enumerated in the Federally Administered Tribal Areas during one modern–era census count (1972).
+Total responses in all other modern–era (1951, 1961, 1981, 1998, 2017, 2023) census counts are an amalgamation of the North-West Frontier Province and Federally Administered Tribal Areas.
+Both administrative divisions would ultimately merge to form Khyber Pakhtunkhwa in 2018.

 Government and politics

 Political leanings and the legislative branch

+In rural areas of Khyber Pakhtunkhwa, especially in the west and south, people often vote based on tribe, biradari, or family connections rather that political party policies.
+This is called vertical alignment.
+Horizontal alignment means people support a party because of its ideology.
+Pashtuns dominant local politics of Khyber Pakhtunkhwa.
+Other groups such as Sayeds, Gujjars, and Swatis are influential in the local politics of Malakand and Hazara divisions.
+Awan, Abbasi and Tanoli are also politically influential in the Hazara division.
+In Mansehra District, tribal leaders won the National Assembly seats in the 1990, 1993, and 1997 elections.
+There was also competition between Gurjars and Sayeds.
+Because Gurjars had a larger population, the Pakistan Muslim League – Nawaz gave the election ticket to a Gujjars leader, who then won the seat.

 The Provincial Assembly is a unicameral legislature, which consists of 145 members elected to serve for a constitutionally bounded term of five years.
 Historically, the province perceived to be a stronghold of the Awami National Party (ANP); a pro-Russian, by procommunist, left-wing and nationalist party.
 Since the 1970s, the Pakistan Peoples Party (PPP) also enjoyed considerable support in the province due to its socialist agenda.
 Khyber Pakhtunkhwa was thought to be another leftist region of the country after Sindh.

 After the nationwide general elections held in 2002, a plurality voting swing in the province elected one of Pakistan's only religiously based provincial governments led by the ultra-conservative Muttahida Majlis-e-Amal (MMA) during the administration of President Pervez Musharraf.
 The American involvement in neighbouring Afghanistan contributed towards the electoral victory of the Islamic coalition led by Jamaat-e-Islami Pakistan (JeI) whose social policies made the province a ground-swell of anti-Americanism.
 The electoral victory of MMA was also in context of guided democracy in the Musharraff administration that barred the mainstream political parties, the leftist Pakistan Peoples Party and the centre-right Pakistan Muslim League (N) (PML(N)), whose chairmen and presidents having been barred from participation in the elections.